nminchowNelnet/pages-test-1/index.md

 The checkout button is the easiest way to start accepting payments on your website.

-Checkout buttons are configurable (see options below) and multiple checkout buttons can be included on a webpage.
+Checkout buttons are configurable (see options below) and multiple checkout buttons can be included on a web page.

 ### Example

-To include a checkout button on a web page, request a checkout form-id.
+To include a checkout button on a page, you will need a checkout form-id.
 Once you have a form-id, paste this javascript into your site where you would like the form to appear:

 ```markdown
 <script id="ps-script" src="https://checkout.paymentspring.com/js/paymentspring.js" formid="cb7eae32763131ade35f"></script>